 7. State With Most Native Americans

-- California has the largest population of native americans in USA.
+- California has the largest population of Native Americans in the USA.

 - About 362,801 Native Americans live in California.

-- In 2014, they were about 2 percent of the total population of USA.
+- In 2014, they were about 2 percent of the total population of the USA.

 - American Indian and Alaska Native are about 48 percent of the total Native American population while the American Indian and Alaska Native combined with any one or more races are about 52 percent.